-Staff Analysis: Section 367.0816, F.S., requires that the rates be reduced immediately following the expiration of the four-year period by the amount of the rate case expense previously included in the rates.
+Section 367.0816, F.S., requires that the rates be reduced immediately following the expiration of the four-year period by the amount of the rate case expense previously included in the rates.
 The reduction will reflect the removal of revenues associated with the amortization of rate case expense and the gross-up for RAFs, which is \$310 annually.
-Using the utility's current revenues, expenses, capital structure and customer base the reduction in revenues will result in the rate decreases as shown on Schedule No. 4.
+Using the utility's current revenues, expenses, capital structure and customer base, the reduction in revenues will result in the rate decreases as shown on Schedule No. 4.

-The utility should be required to file revised tariff sheets no later than one month prior to the actual date of the required rate reduction.
-The utility also should be required to file a proposed customer notice setting forth the lower rates and the reason for the reduction.
+The utility shall file revised tariff sheets no later than one month prior to the actual date of the required rate reduction.
+The utility shall also file a proposed customer notice setting forth the lower rates and the reason for the reduction.